DOdrums/PortfolioProjectFiveAPI/README.md

 * Navigate to the "Config Vars" section and click "Reveal Config Vars"
 * Add SECRET_KEY variable
 * Add CLOUDINARY_URL variable
-* Add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY variables.
-* Under "Deployment Method" click on "GitHub" to get access to your repository.
+* Under "Deployment Method" click on "GitHub" to get access to the repository.
-* Enable Automatic Deploys" or click "Deploy Branch" to deploy your app.
+* Enable Automatic Deploys" or click "Deploy Branch" to deploy the app.

-### Production Deployment Update

-Since Heroku stopped offering free tiers on the 28th of november 2022, it was necessary to make a few adjustments to the whole production deployment of the app.

-#### PostgreSQL database:

-The Postgres database add-on that was previously used within Heroku was now no longer free and thus a different service had to be used.
-The choice went to [ElephantSQL](https://www.elephantsql.com/), since they offer a free tier.
-A [script](https://github.com/Code-Institute-Org/postgres-migration-tool) written by Code Institutes team was used to copy the original database to the new database.
-The steps are described in the [github readme](https://github.com/Code-Institute-Org/postgres-migration-tool) of that script.

-After that, the steps were as follows:

-* remove database add on from Heroku.
-* remove old DATABASE_URL config var from settings and post new url from ElephantSQL database in its place.
-* transform app from free tier to an eco dyno.

 ## Acknowledgements